Print

 Instructions

-1. In a large bowl, add flour, salt, cold butter, and cold lard/shortening.
+1. In a large bowl, combine the flour, salt, cold butter, and lard.

-5. Roll out with a rolling pin in a circle until it is larger than your pie plate.
+5. Roll one dough ball into a circle, slightly larger than your pie plate.

 Notes